zymonmikelalmendras-droid/DCIT50_Lab_Finals/Control/TaskManager/README.md

-This is the abstract parent class for all tasks.
-It stores the basic attributes like task ID, task name, and task description.
-It also sets the structure for subclasses by requiring them to implement the status getter and setter.
+This class manages all task-related operations.
+It stores the list of tasks and handles adding tasks, retrieving tasks for the table, and managing data flow between the UI and the model.